ruogutang/Biochar-COMSOL/README.md

 Date: September 4, 2026

-Topics covered:

-Creating a new COMSOL model

-Building simple 2D geometry

-Assigning material properties

-Setting up basic physics

-Generating a mesh

-Running a stationary simulation

-Visualizing simulation results

-Exporting figures
+Topics covered: Creating a new COMSOL model, Building simple 2D geometry, Assigning material properties, Setting up basic physics, Generating a mesh, Running a stationary simulation, Visualizing simulation results, Exporting figures

 This class serves as the starting point of the project and focuses primarily on becoming familiar with the COMSOL interface and modeling workflow.